danchoi/soywiki/README.markdown

 ## Extra macros

-SoyWiki adds a few convenient Vim macros that you can use anytime.
+SoyWiki adds a few convenient Vim macros.

 * `\` in normal mode reformats the current paragraph.
 It is equivalent to `gwap`. (`:help formatting`)